About Me

 I am an enthusiastic person that loves to be at the sea!

 After studying Marine Biology at the University of Padua (Italy), I moved to Tuebingen (Germany) to obtain a PhD in Marine Visual Ecology, investigating marine prey-predator visual interactions in fish.
-I am currently a Marie Curie Fellow at the University of Bristol, and my research focus on the visual ecology of cuttlefish and mantis shrimp under the mentorship of Dr Martin How.
+I am currently a Marie Curie Fellow at the University of Bristol with Dr Martin How, and my research focusses on the visual ecology of prey-predator interactions between cephalopods and prey crabs, and on visually guided behaviour in mantis shrimp.

 My passions